atac/SyntheticData/Synthetic Data Generator ICD.md

 | :-----------: | :---------: | ----------- |
 | 6-T-29-32     | 25 Hz       | 1553 Message Layout B100 - Synthetic GPS/INS Navigation Position |

+#### File Layout 1 Channel ID 40 Message Layout

+File Layout 1 Channel ID 40 data represent engine performance parameters for the left aircraft engine in ARINC-429 messages.
+This Ch 10 channel will have engine data from multiple ARINC-429 buses as described in **ARINC-429 Engine Data Layout AR100** later in this document.
+All messages occur at a 4 Hz rate.

+#### File Layout 1 Channel ID 41 Message Layout

+File Layout 1 Channel ID 41 data represent engine performance parameters for the right aircraft engine in ARINC-429 messages.
+This Ch 10 channel will have engine data from multiple ARINC-429 buses as described in **ARINC-429 Message Data Layout AR100** later in this document.
+All messages occur at a 4 Hz rate.

 ---

 ## Individual IRIG Data Channel Layouts

 ### IRIG 1553 Subaddress Data Layouts